xodio/xod/docs/guide/execution-model/README.md

 effects and their output pulses is what tell us about effects that took place.

 A result of hitting an effect node can be arbitrary.
-It could turn on a lamp, it could send an SMS, it could memoize a value for future use.
+It could turn on a lamp, send an SMS, launch a nuke, or memoize a value for future use.

 When such node would emit an output pulse is up to node implementation as well.
 It could pulse on an update from sensor, on SMS received or on timeout event,